Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 ![png](4102temps.png)

-Compare that data to an average battery lot:
+Compare tgat temperature sensor data to an average battery lot:

 ![png](avgtemps.png)

 The occurances of higher temperatures and overheating in your battery packs depend on the battery pack model and lot number.
-Now you know the underlying cause of the increased warranty costs, but you want to dig deeper.
+You know the underlying cause of the increased warranty costs, but you need to dig deeper.

 #### Step 2: Access test results from the Data Lake.

-You want to understand how to detect bad batteries before they end up in customers' cars and avoid expensive warranty repair cycles and poor customer satisfaction in the future.
+You want to detect bad batteries before they end up in customers' cars and avoid expensive warranty repair cycles and poor customer satisfaction.
 During the manufacturing process, you store detailed test reports for the various parts and subsystems that comprise the vehicle.
 These reports are voluminous, semi-structured data that is loaded directly into your Data Lake and housed in an object store.
 With Teradata Vantage, you can natively pull in and analyze this data.
 Create a foreign table to access the JSON-formatted data in Amazon S3:

 ```sql